MITLibraries/guides/heroku.md

 ts3help is the best path and provide details on what is necessary via the
 [Custom Domain](https://devcenter.heroku.com/articles/custom-domains) and [Heroku SSL](https://devcenter.heroku.com/articles/ssl) docs.
-We have not yet tried
+We have now tried
 [Automated Certificate Management](https://devcenter.heroku.com/articles/automated-certificate-management)
-but it is a compelling option to only have to request DNS and allow ACM to automatically handle the certs and is worth trying.
+and it seems :rainbow:.
+It's probably appropriate to use it unless you know your application has non-standard needs.

 ### Example email to TS3 help (not fix-lib) to start the process